alessiobussolari/better_seeder/README.md

 - **Rails Generator**
   A custom Rails generator scaffolds a structure file template for your models, ensuring a consistent configuration format.

+- **Child Record Generation**
+  Now, BetterSeeder supports generating multiple child records per parent record.
+In your model’s seed configuration, you can define a `childs` section that specifies the number of child records to generate for each parent, along with attribute arrays to assign distinct values for each child.
+This allows for a total record count equal to *(parent count) × (childs count)*.

 ---

 ## Installation